Our First Century

 The First Decade: A Bold Experiment

-From its inception, SSA's insistence on a solid foundation in social science and social research distinguished it from other early schools of social work.
+From its inception, the Crown Family School's insistence on a solid foundation in social science and social research distinguished it from other early schools of social work.
 In its first decade, The Chicago School of Civics and Philanthropy faculty and students were investigating such issues as juvenile delinquency, truancy, vocational training, and housing in the rapidly growing city.
 The merger with the University of Chicago gave the students even greater access to the social sciences, early (and continuing) strengths of the University.
-SSA expanded its instructional space, holding classes and lectures at the University of Chicago's Cobb Hall.
+The Crown Family School expanded its instructional space, holding classes and lectures at the University of Chicago's Cobb Hall.

-Determined to make SSA the premier institution in the field, Edith Abbott recognized the need to temper her inclination toward a strictly theoretical orientation with attention to casework and practical training.
-By 1929, SSA was teaching courses in community organization, medical and school social work, and was one of the few schools offering courses in psychiatric social work.
+Determined to make the School the premier institution in the field, Edith Abbott recognized the need to temper her inclination toward a strictly theoretical orientation with attention to casework and practical training.
+By 1929, the School was teaching courses in community organization, medical and school social work, and was one of the few schools offering courses in psychiatric social work.

 The Decade of Public Emphasis

-"The best school there is." -Robert Maynard Hutchins's evaluation of SSA in his 1934-1935 presidential report.
+"The best school there is." -Robert Maynard Hutchins's evaluation of the School of Social Service Administration in his 1934-1935 presidential report.

-The 1930s brought the challenges of the Great Depression while elevating social work as a profession and lifting SSA to national prominence.
-During this period, SSA was deeply involved with national policy, helping to erect the scaffolding for the American welfare system.
-For example, SSA research on mothers and children laid the foundation for the child-related provisions of the nation's Social Security system.
+The 1930s brought the challenges of the Great Depression while elevating social work as a profession and lifting the School to national prominence.
+During this period, the School was deeply involved with national policy, helping to erect the scaffolding for the American welfare system.
+For example, the School's research on mothers and children laid the foundation for the child-related provisions of the nation's Social Security system.

 A New Focus